Philmod/node-kmeans/README.md

 });
 ```
 ## Intputs
- - vectors is a nXm array (n [lines] : number of points, m [columns] : number of dimensions)
+ - 'vectors' is a nXm array (n [lines] : number of points, m [columns] : number of dimensions)
- - options object
+ - options object:
     - k : number of clusters

 ## Outputs